When Can I Get My Scar Money?

 The Decision is Final

 The settlement that you agree to is final.
-Any settlement has to involve an appearance or hearing before the workers’ compensation court so that a judge can determine whether or not to approve the settlement.
-The judge and lawyers will question the employee at length in order to make sure that the employee has demonstrated that he or she understands the consequences of the settlement.
+Any settlement must involve an appearance or hearing before the workers’ compensation court so a judge can determine whether to approve the agreement.
+The judge and the lawyers will question the employee at length to ensure he or she understands the full consequences of the settlement.
+For general guidance, our workman’s compensation lawyers can help explain what finality means in a Rhode Island settlement.
+You may also want to review our RI workers’ comp benefits to understand how settlements fit within the broader workers’ compensation system.

 "Meds Open" Cases

-It is important that the employee understand that they will never be able to go back to any court to reopen the case or ask for additional money.
-Note that we are now seeing some cases that settle with medicals still being paid for.
-These “meds open” type settlements involve paying you a lump sum and stopping your weekly checks, but keeping the obligation of the carrier to pay your ongoing medical bills open.
+It is important that the employee understand that they will never be able to return to court to reopen the case or request additional money.
+Recently, however, some cases settle with medicals still being paid for.
+These “meds open” settlements involve paying the employee a lump sum and stopping weekly checks, while keeping the insurance carrier responsible for ongoing medical bills.
+To better understand how this structure compares to other options, reviewing related topics such as how settlements work or calculating settlement value can be helpful.

 Win Your Workers' Comp or Personal Injury Case